ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel459CS/Customization.rst.txt

 1   Logon to a 3270 application, say TSO
 2   Open the settings dialog
 3   Change the "Display Style" to Grey and save.
 The background colour should change to grey.
-4   Disconnect from Virtel using the Red button in the tool bar.
+4   Disconnect from Virtel using the Red button in the Tool Bar.
 5   Reconnect to Virtel, using a different browser and open a 3270 session.
 6   The background colour should still be set to grey.
 7   Open the settings dialogue and confirm that Grey button is still highlighted.